bboa3/mozeconome-api/README.md

     [ ] extract exchange rate
 ```

-### Follow me on GitHub to follow the project stages
+### Follow me on GitHub to stay updated about the project